New Zealand's alcohol toll: 8000 premature deaths, $70 billion social cost

 The national alcohol watchdog has slammed the current Government for failing to commit to recommendations from the Mental Health and Addiction Inquiry to strengthen alcohol regulations.

-It comes as today Coroner Debra Bell revealed a 2-month-old baby girl died with an alcohol level more than six times the legal limit for an adult driver.
+It comes as today Coroner Debra Bell revealed a two-month-old baby girl died with an alcohol level more than six times the legal limit for an adult driver.

 READ MORE: Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood